 At St Joseph Institute for the Deaf, we believe all children can have quality access to sound.
 Our on-site audiology department can help make this belief a reality for your child.

-We work with the family through the process of determining appropriate amplification and achieving maximum benefit from their device(s).
-To accomplish this, our early intervention patients (birth to 3 years) are seen once a month in order to monitor the stability of the hearing, to fit and adjust devices to ensure access to all speech sounds, and to keep a close eye on auditory skill development.
+Our youngest patients (birth to 3 years) are typically seen once a month to monitor the stability of the hearing loss, to fit and adjust devices to optimize access to speech sounds, and to keep a close eye on auditory skill development.
 We also want to watch for signs of ear infection—a common childhood ailment that can temporarily compound the effects of a permanent hearing loss.

 Our school-age and teenage patients are typically seen on an annual basis for hearing testing and to check for proper equipment function to optimize success in the classroom.
 Is your child engaged in extracurricular activities?
 For example, does your child:

 We work with your lifestyle so that you and your family can participate fully in the activities you enjoy most.

 A variety of tools are available at St. Joseph Institute that allows us to evaluate various aspects of your child’s auditory system and hearing abilities, and to optimize listening devices.
 These include: